morgangch/tekbetter-server/README.md

-# TekBetter - An better intranet for Epitech
+# TekBetter - A better intranet for Epitech

 ## Description